the future of libraries in the digital age

 Everyone is invited to participate in these events, designed to foster collaboration and knowledge sharing among information professionals worldwide.
 Each three-hour event will consist of a series of short keynote speakers plus 10-15 crowd-sourced thirty-minute presentations.

 The School of Information at San José State University is the founding conference sponsor.
 Register as a member of the Library 2.0 network to be kept informed of future events.
-Recordings from previous years are available under the Archives tab above and the Library 2.0 YouTube channel.
+Recordings from previous years are available under the Archives tab above or to the right, and on the Library 2.0 YouTube channel.

-As libraries shape their futures – and adapt to the future needs of their communities – what are the near- and long-term trends that point to our brightest opportunities.
+Library 2.016: LIBRARIES OF THE FUTURE was held on October 6th, 2016.
+As libraries shape their futures – and adapt to the future needs of their communities – what are the near- and long-term trends that point to our brightest opportunities?
 What can we learn from library innovators and innovators from other sectors and industries that will help us shape the future we want and that our communities aspire towards?

 Libraries of all kinds serve as formal and informal creative classrooms, supporting learners by employing emerging strategies in learning and engagement.
 These include: play, collaborative exploration of ideas and technologies, and other innovations.
 There are notable examples of academic, public, and K-12 library spaces that have become creative classrooms.
 These feature community learning spaces to help learners achieve, game-focused initiatives that make the library a laboratory for exploration, creation zones with requisite digital and 3-D hardware for building things, and potentially endless opportunities to connect virtually with people worldwide.

 The library as classroom requires inspired and insightful management that can do those things and more.
 The library as classroom also requires well-trained, user-focused staff who understand how people of all ages can learn socially.
 Art programs, DIY tinkering, locally sourced expert forums, and LOOCs (local open online courses) are all part of this curriculum.